RingComics/yajan/README.md

   ![Error](https://cdn.discordapp.com/attachments/783306335675875329/809672689648140338/unknown.png)

 - If you can’t type in a text box in game, change the “background keyboard” line in morrowind.ini to 1
-- If you get a missing ESP or MCP error message when running the game, replace the exe in `Stock Game Folder` with the vanilla one from your install, then run the MCP again.
+- If you get a missing ESP or MCP error message when running the game, replace the exe in `Stock Game Folder` with the vanilla one from your install, then run the MCP again through MO2.
 The MCP options are saved, just hit `Apply Patches`
 - Check the pinned messages in `#yajan-support` in the [RingComics Discord](http://discord.gg/6wusMF6) server before asking for help, your problem may already be listed!
 - If `Morrowind.exe` is missing during installation, and you are using the GOG or Bethesda.net version of Morrowind, follow the instructions in the "GOG / Bethesda.net versions of Morrowind" section of the readme.
 - If WJ fails to download a mod multiple times, please let me know on the [RingComics Discord](http://discord.gg/6wusMF6) server!
 There was likely an update and I need to recompile the list with the new mod file.